ritstudentgovernment/evals/README.md

 About
 =====

-Evals is a web application for evaluating courses and instructors at RIT.
-Evals serves as a reliable source of information to make course enrollment decisions.
+OpenEvals is a web application for collecting and presenting course evaluation data.
+In its current state, OpenEvals would work out-of-the box as a standalone evaluation system.

+In the future, a branch will be created that presents data from SmartEvals.

+# Contact

+If your school would like to use this software, you may do so pursuant to the terms of the MIT license.
+The Director of Services is available to answer questions and provide background/support.
+Please contact him at sgsvcs@rit.edu.

 Usage (Local Development)
 =========================